rapasion/centos7/README.md

-# Welcome to Global Mobility's Ansible Project
+# Welcome to Ansible Project

 We are on the road to infrastructure automation!
 This is still a work in progress.